linode/docs/docs/applications/containers/kubernetes/how-to-deploy-a-static-site-on-linode-kubernetes-engine/index.md

 ## Create a Docker Image

 In this section you will create a Docker container for your static site, which you will then run on your LKE cluster.
-Before deploying it on your cluster, you'll test its functionality on your workstations.
+Before deploying it on your cluster, you'll test its functionality on your workstation.

 1. In your Hugo static site folder, create a new text file named `Dockerfile` and open it in the text editor of your choosing.
-[A Dockerfile](https://docs.docker.com/engine/reference/builder/) tells Docker how to create the container.
+A [Dockerfile](https://docs.docker.com/engine/reference/builder/) tells Docker how to create the container.

 1. Add the following contents to the `Dockerfile`.
 Each command has accompanying comments that describe their function: